antonioCSUF/antonioCSUF.github.io/index.md

 # Hello World

-My name is Antonio Corona amd I am a student at  Cal State Fullerton (https://www.fullerton.edu/) and I'm majoring in Computer Science
+My name is Antonio Corona and I am a student at Cal State Fullerton (https://www.fullerton.edu/) and I'm majoring in Computer Science

 ## Computer Science Github